certbot/certbot/.azure-pipelines/INSTALL.md

 at
 https://docs.microsoft.com/en-us/azure/devops/pipelines/library/variable-groups.
-When adding variables to a group, don't forget to tick "Keep this value secret" if it shouldn't be shared publcily.
+When adding variables to a group, don't forget to tick "Keep this value secret" if it shouldn't be shared publicly.